Primulaceae (Primrose family)

 Cultivation: The preference is full or partial sun, and moist to slightly dry soil.
 Shooting Star can thrive on dry sunny slopes if there is sufficient rainfall during the spring because it dies down before summer droughts arrive.
 The soil can consist of loam with lots of organic material, or contain some rocky material.
 There is a preference for slopes, which reduces competition from taller plants.
 The foliage of mature plants dies down before disease can affect it.
 Shooting Star can be difficult to start from seed because of damping off, and it is slow to develop because of the short period of active growth.
 Transplants can also be temperamental, particularly if they are too small, or dug into the ground after the cool rainy weather of spring.

-Range & Habitat: Shooting Star occurs in the majority of counties in Illinois (see Distribution Map).
+Range & Habitat: The native Shooting Star occurs in the majority of counties in Illinois (see Distribution Map).
 This plant is occasional to locally common in high quality habitats, otherwise it is rare or absent.
 Habitats include moist to slightly dry black soil prairies, hill prairies, openings in rocky upland forests, limestone glades, bluffs along major rivers, fens, and abandoned fields.
 An occasional wildfire during the late summer or fall is beneficial because it reduces the dead vegetation that can smother this plant during the spring.

 Faunal Associations: Queen bumblebees are the most typical visitors of the oddly shaped flowers.
 They obtain pollen from the flowers by the rapid vibration of their thoracic muscles, which is sometimes called 'buzz pollination.'
 Other bees visiting the flowers are Anthophorine bees, Eucerine Miner bees, and Green Metallic bees.
 All of these insects collect pollen, as the flowers offer no nectar reward.
 The seeds are too small to be of much interest to birds.
 Mammalian herbivores may feed on the foliage during the spring, but little information is available about this.